paszu/3DSRepo/Part-4-(Old-3DS).md

 ##### Section I - Prep Work

-1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `TinyFormat` folder from the TinyFormat zip to the `/3ds/` folder on your SD card
+1. Copy the `OTPHelper` folder from the OTPHelper zip, the `TinyFormat` folder from the TinyFormat zip, and the `Decrypt9WIP` folder from the Decrypt9 zip to the `/3ds/` folder on your SD card
 2. Copy `sysUpdater.cia` from the sysUpdater zip, and`arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
 3. Copy the `3ds` folder and `FBI.cia` file from the FBI zip to the root of your SD card
 3. From SysNAND, get into the Homebrew Launcher through the entrypoint of your choice